Five baby steps to start your family on the right financial path

 Brace yourself, because your little one is going to rack up some bills.
 According to a 2019 survey, a baby’s first-year medical expenses average more than $2,200.4 But you can turn that to your advantage.
 If you have been putting off medical procedures, consider having them during this first year.
 Costs associated with your new baby will likely hit your annual deductible and allow you to save a lot on your own medical expenses.
 2

 Open a 529 plan and encourage grandparents and others to make contributions in lieu of gifts.
 They offer tax-deferred growth, and any earnings could grow faster than a taxable account.
 A 529 college savings plan also entitles you to federal tax-free distributions for certain qualified expenses.

 As of 2018, each parent and grandparent can contribute up to $15,000 annually per child and exclude these contributions from gift taxes.2

 You don’t need to break the bank to gain some peace of mind.
 Simply put, life insurance is a good thing to have if you have a family to protect or a business to maintain.
 Because life insurance isn't just about your death—it's about your life too.
 It's peace of mind for you and protection for the people you care about most.

 Term life insurance is a straightforward, low-cost option that provides financial protection for a set period of time (such as 10, 15 or 20 years).
 You can customize the amount of coverage and the duration of your policy to protect your growing family.

 For added financial security, consider permanent life insurance.
 It provides protection for as long as you live plus a cash value component that can give you financial resources to help with big moments, like sending a child to college.

 A common rule of thumb is to purchase life insurance that’s roughly 10 times your annual income.
-Everyone’s financial needs are different – that’s why it may help to use a life insurance coverage calculator for assistance.
+Everyone’s financial needs are different – that’s why it may help to find out how much life insurance coverage you need.